Mound Builders: Massacre and revolt

 Because of the disappearance of the cultures by the end of the 17th century, the identification of the bearers of these cultures was an open question in 19th-century ethnography.
-Modern stratigraphic dating has established that the "Mound builders" have spanned the extended period of more than five millennia, so that any ethno-linguistic continuity is unlikely.
+Modern stratigraphic dating has established that the "Mound builders" have spanned an extended period of more than five millennia so that any ethnolinguistic continuity is unlikely.
 The spread of the Mississippian culture from the late 1st millennium CE most likely involved cultural assimilation, in archaeological terminology called "Mississippianised" cultures.

 19th-century ethnography assumed that the Mound-builders were an ancient prehistoric race with no direct connection to the Southeastern Woodland peoples of the historical period who were encountered by Europeans.
 A reference to this idea appears in the poem "The Prairies" (1832) by William Cullen Bryant.

 The cultural stage of the Southeastern Woodland natives encountered in the 18th and 19th centuries by British colonists was deemed incompatible with the comparatively advanced stone, metal, and clay artifacts of the archaeological record.
 The age of the earthworks was also partly over-estimated.

 Caleb Atwater's misunderstanding of stratigraphy caused him to significantly overestimate the age of the earthworks.
-In his book, Antiquities Discovered in the Western States (1820), Atwater claimed that "Indian remains" were always found right beneath the surface of the earth, while artifacts associated with the Mound Builders were found fairly deep in the ground.Atwater argued that they must be from a different group of people.
+In his book, Antiquities Discovered in the Western States (1820), Atwater claimed that "Indian remains" were always found right beneath the surface of the earth, while artifacts associated with the Mound Builders were found fairly deep in the ground.
+Atwater argued that they must be from a different group of people.
 The discovery of metal artifacts further convinced people that the Mound Builders were not identical to the Southeast Woodland Native Americans of the 18th century.

 It is now thought that the most likely bearers of the Plaquemine culture, a late variant of the Mississippian culture, were ancestral to the related Natchez and Taensa peoples.
 The Natchez language is a language isolate.

 The Natchez are known to have historically occupied the Lower Mississippi Valley.
-They are first mentioned in French sources of around 1700, when they were centered around the Grand Village close to present day Natchez, Mississippi.
-In 1729 the Natchez revolted, and massacred the French colony of Fort Rosalie.
+They are first mentioned in French sources of around 1700, when they were centered around the Grand Village close to present-day Natchez, Mississippi.
+In 1729 the Natchez revolted and massacred the French colony of Fort Rosalie.
 The French retaliated by destroying all the Natchez villages.
-The remaining Natchez fled in scattered bands to live among the Chickasaw, Creek and Cherokee peoples.
-They traveled with them on the trail of tears when federal Indian removal policies after 1830 forced the Native Americans out of the Southeast and west of the Mississippi River to Indian Territory (admitted in the early 20th century as the state of Oklahoma.
+The remaining Natchez fled in scattered bands to live among the Chickasaw, Creek, and Cherokee people.
+They traveled with them on the trail of tears when federal Indian removal policies after 1830 forced the Native Americans out of the Southeast and west of the Mississippi River to Indian Territory (admitted in the early 20th century as the state of Oklahoma).
 The Natchez language became extinct in the 20th century, with the death in 1957 of the last known native speaker, Nancy Raven.